On this page

 - The Create Thread page opens and you can view the forum description as you write your response.

 - Type a subject and instructions, a description, or a question.
 You can use the editor options to format the text and add files, images, web links, multimedia, and mashups.

 - You can attach a file in the Attachments section.
 Select Browse My Computer to upload a file from your computer.
 You may also be allowed to upload a file from the course's file repository: the Content Collection.

 If you upload a file from your computer, it won't be saved to the Content Collection.

 - Select Save Draft to store a draft of the post or select Submit to publish your thread.

 You can use the Save Draft option if you need to return to your post at a later time.
-This function saves your comments and files on the page.
+This option saves your comments and files on the page.

 To access your drafts, return to the forum page and set it to List View.
 Access the Display menu and select Drafts Only to view the saved post.

 Select the draft's title to open the Thread page.
-While you view your post, point to it to view the functions for Edit and Delete.
+While you view your post, point to it to view Edit and Delete.
 Select Edit to open the editor.
 After you make your updates, select Save Draft again to update the draft or Submit to publish the post.